 The best way to check your grip is to count the number of knuckles you can see on your left hand when you set up to hit a shot.

 If you can see more than two knuckles, your grip may be too strong.
 Twist your hand slightly and try some shots.

 It will feel very strange at first.
 Altering your grip is one of the more challenging things to adjust about your swing.

 The long-term improvement in your shots is worth the short-term awkwardness.
 Be patient with your new grip.

 #5 – Count To Two

-As we discussed in idea #1, your swing tempo can cause a snap hook.
-The other mistake made by golfers is “getting quick at the top”.
+As we discussed in step #1, your swing tempo can cause a snap hook.
+The other mistake golfers make is “getting quick at the top.”